openvinotoolkit/openvino_notebooks/notebooks/225-yolov7-optimization/README.md

 - Convert PyTorch model to ONNX
 - Convert ONNX model to OpenVINO IR
 - Validate converted model
-- Prepare and run optimization pipeline
+- Prepare and run NNCF Postraining optimization pipeline
 - Compare accuracy of the FP32 and quantized models
 - Compare performance of the FP32 and quantized models